rezzraj/flight-data-analysis-and-prediction-ai-model/README.md

 | **Linear Regression**       | 0.90                 | ₹4461.07          | ₹7173.56               |

 **Random Forest Regressor showed better accuracy and lower error margin.**
+---
-##**Also added feature importance graph for random forests model ie. which features the model is most sensitive to**
+## **Also added feature importance graph for random forests model ie. which features the model is most sensitive to**

 ---